Medics dash to rural Haiti as cholera kills 13 in Matthew's wake

 Six people died of cholera in a hospital in the town of Randel, which is inland on the peninsula, and another seven died in the coastal town of Anse-d'Ainault on the western tip, the officials said, likely as flood waters mixed with sewage.

-Cholera causes severe diarrhoea and can kill within hours if untreated.
+Cholera causes severe diarrhea and can kill within hours if untreated.
 It is spread through contaminated water and has a short incubation period, which leads to rapid outbreaks.

 "Randel is isolated, you must cross water, you must go high in the mountains, cars cannot go, motorcycles cannot go,” said Eli Pierre Celestin, a member of team that fights cholera for the health ministry.
 "People have started dying."